Case Study

 Nutriish, Your Private Healthy Eating Concierge

-Quand on a scanné Nutriish, le score était de 36/100.
-Not because the product is bad.
-It is a well-designed healthy eating concierge for families and professionals.
-The problem was purely technical: the site was virtually invisible to AI systems like ChatGPT, Claude, and Gemini.
+When we first scanned Nutriish, the score was 36/100.
+Not because the product is bad — it is a well-designed online nutrition concierge for families and professionals.
+The problem was purely technical: the site was structurally invisible to AI systems like ChatGPT, Claude, and Gemini.

 Visit nutriish.me